hellocoop/wordpress/HOWTO.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Free and simple to setup plugin provides registration and login with the Hellō Wallet.
-Users choose from popular social login, email, or crypto wallet.
-Setup in 7 clicks, not 7 hours.
+Users choose from popular social login, email, or phone.

 ## Description